 The town is a lesser-known tourist destination compared to hotspots like Bagan and Inle.
 The most popular attraction is Kyauk Ka Lat Pagoda, but there is a number of hikes, caves and attractions for tourists.

-Accommodation was limited when I arrived late into Hpa-An.
-I eventually secured a room at Soe Brothers 2, which was lucky as its one of the more popular places to stay in the town.
+The accommodation was limited when I arrived late into Hpa-An.
+I eventually secured a room at Soe Brothers 2, which was lucky as it's one of the more popular places to stay in the town.

 Things to know about Mount Zwegabin: